Learn how to make simple stamped Christmas cards at home.

 Begin to carve out the design.

-IMPORTANT: The blades on the lino tools are sharp.
-Ensure you are always cutting away from your supporting hand.
+IMPORTANT: The blades on the linoleum tools are sharp.
+Ensure you always cut away from your supporting hand.

 Step 3